pjzuk/pjzuk/README.md

 -> Generalized Rotne-Prager-Yamakawa codes for caluculating hydrodynamic interactions \
 -> porousGasificationFoam code for thermal and chemical conversion of porous media \
 -> OpenFOAM codes for electrokinetics \
-For more details please browse through the repositories.
+To find more, please browse through the repositories.

 Currently, I work for two great institutions: \